Censored Quantile Regression Neural Networks for Distribution-Free Survival Analysis: Background

 \subsection{Sequential Grid Algorithm}

 A challenge with Portnoy's estimator is that it creates a circularity.
-If the true quantiles $\mathbf{q}$ and hence $\mathbf{w}$ for all censored datapoints were known, eq. \ref{eq_loss_reweight} could be optimised straightforwardly, but the very reason to perform this optimisation is to estimate such quantiles!
-Prior work has tackled this issue in various ways (see section \ref{sec_relatedwork}).
-Here we discuss the first and most widely-used algorithm.
+If the true quantiles $\mathbf{q}$ and hence $\mathbf{w}$ for all censored datapoints were known, Eq. \ref{eq_loss_reweight} could be optimised straightforwardly, but the very reason to perform this optimisation is to estimate such quantiles!
+Prior work has tackled this issue in various ways (see Section \ref{sec_relatedwork}).
+Here we discuss the most widely-used algorithm.
 It was originally presented in \cite{Portnoy2003} and slightly modified in \cite{Neocleous2006}, we refer to it as the `sequential grid algorithm'.

-Described in algorithm \ref{alg_seq_grid}, it sequentially steps through a grid of $M$ desired quantiles, arranged in strictly increasing order, and typically evenly spaced, e.g., $ \operatorname{grid}_\tau = \{0.1, 0.2, \dots , 0.8 , 0.9\}$ for $M = 9$.
+Described in Algorithm \ref{alg_seq_grid}, it sequentially steps through a grid of $M$ desired quantiles, arranged in strictly increasing order, and typically evenly spaced, e.g., $ \operatorname{grid}_\tau = \{0.1, 0.2, \dots , 0.8 , 0.9\}$ for $M = 9$.
 A new model is fitted at each quantile.
 The algorithm terminates either when all quantiles in the grid have been iterated through, or if only censored datapoints lie above the current quantile. (\cite{Portnoy2003} suggest handling the first quantile specially, but we have simplified this -- see later.)
+Note we introduce $\mathbf{\hat{q}}$ \& $\mathbf{\hat{w}}$ to explicitly designate model estimates of $\mathbf{{q}}$ \& $\mathbf{{w}}$.